 “In moonlight, black boys look blue.”
-When someone makes a list of the greatest movies of the 21st century, ‘Moonlight’ will be right there.
+When someone makes a list of the greatest movies of the 21st century, ‘Moonlight’ will be a guaranteed entry.
 Barry Jenkins’ expressive drama tells the story of Chiron, a young, sensitive African-American boy, who discovers his sexual orientation in an exhilarating odyssey.
-There aren’t many movies out there better than ‘Moonlight’ in terms of structure and the marriage of sound and camera movements.
+There aren’t many movies in the 21st century better than ‘Moonlight’ in terms of narrative structure and the marriage of sound and camera movements.
 The highly-praised flick also went on to win the Academy Award for Best Picture over the much favored ‘La La Land’.
-Justifiably so!

 ‘Moonlight’ is spread over three distinct periods in Chiron’s life: early age, adolescence, and adulthood.
 Barry Jenkins, the writer-director of ‘Moonlight’, explores the subtle transformation and changes in behavior Chiron goes through in the backdrop of changing cultures and the allusion of society.
 By dividing his exuberant story into three fragments, Jenkins manages to narrate Chiron’s life in a way that is accessible for people.